alexiscrack3/git-cheat-sheet/README.md

 ```

 ### Resetting Current Commit
-Reset the index and working tree to the given tree.
+Reset the index and working directory to the given commit.
 ```bash
 $ git reset --hard <commit>
 ```
-Reset the index but not the working tree (default).
+Reset the index but not the working directory (default).
 ```bash
 $ git reset --mixed <commit>
 ```
-Do not reset the index file nor the working tree.
+Do not reset the index file nor the working directory.
 ```bash
 $ git reset --soft <commit>
 ```
-Like --hard, but keep local working tree changes.
+Like --hard, but keep local working directory changes.
 ```bash
 $ git reset --keep <commit>
 ```

 ### Removing Untracked Files
-Remove untracked files from working tree.
+Remove untracked files from working directory.
 ```bash
 $ git clean
 ```